GeoTecINIT/OpenData4OpenCities/README.md

 ## Install software requeriments.

-In order to get ready for the session on spatial point processes, you may nd the following information useful.
+In order to get ready for the session on spatial point processes, you may find the following information useful.
 1. Find and install the latest version of R from [here](https://cran.r-project.org/)
 2. Download and install the latest version of RStudio from [here](https://www.rstudio.com/products/rstudio/download2/)
 3. Find and install the latest version of Rtools.exe [here](https://cran.r-project.org/) if you are a Windows user.
-4. Open RStudio and install packages \spatstat.utils", \spatstat" and \maptools", you can use the following codes:
+4. Open RStudio and install packages \spatstat.utils, \spatstat and \maptools, you can use the following codes:
 ```
 install.packages("spatstat.utils")
 ```